 CSR can grow with your business.
 While your organization’s contribution to a cause may start small, it plants the seed of philanthropy in your culture.
 Even small or brand new businesses can find a way to give back.
 In time, their commitment to social responsibility can have big impact.

-More and more companies are not only adopting causes and social good initiatives but building them into the framework of their businesses.
+More and more companies are not only adopting causes and social good initiatives but also building them into the framework of their businesses.
 These organizations show how far-reaching and varied corporate social responsibility programs can be.

 Whether it’s donating your product to those in need, fundraising for a worthy cause, or starting your own foundation, any business can prioritize social impact.
 Along with the good it does for your community, it also benefits your brand and attracts customers and talented employees.
-Learn from these leaders and think of how you can bring philanthropy to your company.